 Because the science behind each grip is the same, you really can’t go wrong.
 And because different golfers have different preferences, we offer multiple models with varying shapes, sizes, and weights.

-The Press 2.M was created for golfers who prefer a flat front on their putter grip to aid consistent hand position.
+The Press II 3 (formerly the 2.M) was created for golfers who prefer a flat front on their putter grip to aid consistent hand position.
 Its minimally tapered, medium barrel shape promotes stability and the use of the larger muscles for more consistent performance.
 Its lighter weight also makes it easier to feel the movement of the putter head during the stroke.

 The Press 1.L is a fresh take on the OG Press Grip with a lighter weight construction that makes it easier to feel the movement of the putter head during the stroke.
 It uses an elliptical, minimally tapered shape to help golfers get their hands in a directly opposing position and bring harmony to their stroke.